UsernameFodder/pmdsky-debug/docs/using-debug-info.md

 Ghidra can load both symbols and C source code.
 These instructions assume a specific Ghidra setup.
 See the preceding steps in [Setting up Ghidra for _Pokémon Mystery Dungeon: Explorers of Sky_](ghidra-setup.md) first.

 ### Symbols
+There are two options for importing `pmdsky-debug` symbols into Ghidra: with the built-in import script (easier) or with a custom one from `pmdsky-debug` (better).
+Using the built-in script requires slightly less setup, but won't import symbol descriptions, whereas the custom `pmdsky-debug` importer will create plate comments containing the symbol descriptions.
+The two options are otherwise equivalent.

+#### Using the built-in import script
 1. Download `symbols-ghidra.zip` from the [latest release package](https://github.com/UsernameFodder/pmdsky-debug/releases/latest) and extract the archive.
 2. In the Ghidra code browser, open the script manager (Window > Script Manager in the menu, or by clicking the image in the top toolbar).
 3. Search for "ImportSymbolsScript.py".